-Back in my old hometown of Cheyenne, Wyoming the annual rodeo completion cum bacchanal known as Cheyenne Frontier Days is getting underway after having been scrubbed last year for the Coronavirus pandemic.
-This is being billed as the 125th edition of what has usually been held annually.
-Some events and things have been pared back and organizers do not expect it will attract the 200 thousand that generally attend the Daddy of ‘em All held over the ten days around the last full week in July virtually swamping the Wyoming capitol city’s 64,000 residents.
-But super-star entertainment appearances by Garth Brooks and Blake Shelton might bely the lowered expectations.
+Back in my old hometown of Cheyenne, Wyoming the annual rodeo completion cum bacchanal known as Cheyenne Frontier Days is underway again for the 125th edition of what has usually been held annually.
+World Wars and the Coronavirus caused some cancelations, but organizers are hoping it will attract the 200 thousand that generally attended the Daddy of ‘em All pre-pandemic.
+The big event is held over the ten days around the last full week in July virtually swamping the Wyoming capitol city’s 64,000 residents.

 It is both the longest continuously held cowboy competition in the world and by far the largest outdoor competition of its kind.
 Although there has been a National Finals Rodeo since 1956 to crown individual champions in each main professional rodeo event, that indoor competition, currently held in Las Vegas, lacks the pageantry and history that makes Frontier Days unique.